psychoinformatics-de/ipsy-docs/content/pages/services.rst

 JupyterHub (alpha)
 ------------------
-We have a JupyterHub installation available and in alpha status.
+A JupyterHub installation is available and in alpha status.
 Both R and Python notebooks are currently supported.
 If you would like an account for yourself or to teach a class, contact Alex.

 Note, this service is currently in Alpha and *will* move to new hardware sometime in 2018.